multiscale/ymmsl-python/README.rst

 Legal
 *****

-ymmsl_python is Copyright 2018-2022 Netherlands eScience Center and University of Amsterdam.
+ymmsl_python is Copyright 2018-2023 Netherlands eScience Center and University of Amsterdam, and Copyright 2022-2023 ITER Organisation.
 Licensed under the Apache 2.0 license.